nhuttin7/ocr-cnn-rnn/README.md

  The combination of Convolutional Neural Network and Recurrent Neural Network builds a model which has the ability to recognize a sequence of characters from images.

 ## Convolutional Neural Network
-Convolutional layers and fully connected layers extract the data and classify into N-classes input.
+Convolutional layers and fully connected layers extract the data and classify into N-classes output.

 ![Alt text](read_pic/cnn.png)